PuneetVerma04/Movie-Recommendation-System-using-Python-ScikitLearn-Streamlit--/README.md

 # Machine Learning Model with Python, scikit-learn, and Streamlit
-# Machine Learning Model with Python, scikit-learn, and Streamlit

 This repository hosts a machine learning model developed in Python using scikit-learn and deployed with Streamlit.
 The data used for developing this model is sourced from Kaggle, involving analysis, preprocessing, and model building.